bbeng89/bbeng89.github.io/_drafts/articles/organize-your-life-with-a-bullet-journal.md

 ### Pens

 The pen you use just comes down to personal preference.
-I like the Pilot G-2 .38mm because it has a push-button so I don't have to worry about losing the cap, and the .38mm is extremely fine-point, which makes writing in small print much easier.
+I like the [Pilot G2 .38mm](https://www.amazon.com/gp/product/B0017TMMLS) because it has a push-button so I don't have to worry about losing the cap, and the .38mm is extremely fine-point, which makes writing in small print much easier.

 ### Ruler